St Kilda, Scotland

-Two different early sheep types have survived on these remote islands, the Soay, a Neolithic type, and the Boreray, an Iron Age type.
+A cleit is a stone storage hut or bothy unique to St Kilda; there are known to be 1,260 cleitean on Hirta and a further 170 on the other group islands.
+Two different early sheep types have survived on these remote islands: the Soay, a Neolithic type, and the Boreray, an Iron Age type.
 The islands are a breeding ground for many important seabird species including northern gannets, Atlantic puffins, and northern fulmars.
 The St Kilda wren and St Kilda field mouse are endemic subspecies.